lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-We have to adjust our mindset:
+You have to adjust your mindset:

 .box[Most operations will now require a tenant to be considered 😎 **the active tenant**]